English

 ENGL 278 : Dramatic Production

-Students will help to produce a play for the university, cultivating voice control, state presence, character creation, and stage management.
+Students will help produce a play for the university, cultivating voice control, stage presence, character creation, and stage management.
+The course also covers the history of early drama.
+It delves deeply into one particular work, the play being performed that semester.
 Course may be repeated.
-This course is for elective credit only.
+This course fulfills the general education fine arts credit.

 credits